DaveCaulfield/everything-but-the-gluten/README.md

 ![pending](README/assets/features/published-recipes.png)

-- My Published Recipe Page displays the registered members recipes that have been approved and are now published on the site.
+- My Published Recipe Page displays the users recipes that have been approved and are now published on the site.

 ### Favourite Recipes Page